Student Code of Conduct and Community Standards

 4. Invading the privacy of another;

-5. Interfering with the right of another to enter, use, or leave any College building, facility, property, service, resource, or activity;
+5. Interfering with the right of another to enter, use, or leave any University building, facility, property, service, resource, or activity;

-6. Interfering with a faculty member or College staff member in the performance of their duties;
+6. Interfering with a faculty member or University staff member in the performance of their duties;

 7. Interfering with the freedoms of speech, religion, or association of another;